Member Guide

 For children conceived and born or added to a family by adoption after one or both parents join CrowdHealth, standard newborn wellness care (birth until six months old) is treated as one health event with one $500 initial Member Commitment.
 Existing children in a CrowdHealth Member family are eligible for Membership after they turn six months old.

-Please note that you must utilize the Vaccines For Children (VFC) program in order for any expenses related to your child’s vaccinations to be eligible for crowdfunding.
-For more information on how to find a Vaccines for Children clinic in your area, contact your Care Advocate or visit this link.
+Please note that you must utilize the Vaccines For Children (VFC) program or a similar community clinic/vaccine discount program in order for any expenses related to your child’s vaccinations to be eligible for crowdfunding.
+For more information on how to find a Vaccines for Children clinic in your area, contact a Care Advocate or visit this link.

 Caring for The CrowdHealth Community